 - PCC (processor context corrupt) flag, bit 57 Indicates (when set) that the state of the processor might have been corrupted by the error condition detected and that reliable restarting of the processor may not be possible.
-When clear, this flag indicates that the error did not affect the processor's state.
-Software restarting might be possible. - ADDRV (IA32\MCi\ADDR register valid) flag, bit 58 Indicates (when set) that the IA32\MCi\ADDR register contains the address where the error occurred (see Section 15.3.2.3, "IA32\MCi\ADDR MSRs").
+When clear, this flag indicates that the error did not affect the processor's state, and software may be able to restart.
+When system software supports recovery, consult Section 15.10.4, "Machine-Check Software Handler Guidelines for Error Recovery" for additional rules that apply. - ADDRV (IA32\MCi\ADDR register valid) flag, bit 58 Indicates (when set) that the IA32\MCi\ADDR register contains the address where the error occurred (see Section 15.3.2.3, "IA32\MCi\ADDR MSRs").
 When clear, this flag indicates that the IA32\MCi\ADDR register is either not implemented or does not contain the address where the error occurred.
 Do not read these registers if they are not implemented in the processor. - MISCV (IA32\MCi\MISC register valid) flag, bit 59 Indicates (when set) that the IA32\MCi\MISC register contains additional information regarding the error.
 When clear, this flag indicates that the IA32\MCi\MISC register is either not implemented or does not contain additional information regarding the error.
 Do not read these registers if they are not implemented in the processor. - EN (error enabled) flag, bit 60 Indicates (when set) that the error was enabled by the associated EEj bit of the IA32\MCi\CTL register. - UC (error uncorrected) flag, bit 61 Indicates (when set) that the processor did not or was not able to correct the error condition.
 When clear, this flag indicates that the processor was able to correct the error condition. - OVER (machine check overflow) flag, bit 62 Indicates (when set) that a machine-check error occurred while the results of a previous error were still in the error-reporting register bank (that is, the VAL bit was already set in the IA32\MCi\STATUS register).
 The processor sets the OVER flag and software is responsible for clearing it.
 In general, enabled errors are written over disabled errors, and uncorrected errors are written over corrected errors.
 Uncorrected errors are not written over previous valid uncorrected errors.
 For more information, see Section 15.3.2.2.1, "Overwrite Rules for Machine Check Overflow". - VAL (IA32\MCi\STATUS register valid) flag, bit 63 Indicates (when set) that the information within the IA32\MCi\STATUS register is valid.
 When this flag is set, the processor follows the rules given for the OVER flag in the IA32\MCi\STATUS register when overwriting previously valid entries.
 The processor sets the VAL flag and software is responsible for clearing it.